ad9999/random-item-picker-tailwindcss/README.md

 ### `Add`

-Add TODO item in a list
+Add  item in a list

 ### `Default list`